On the convergence of arithmetic orbifolds: Introduction

 Its volume is a metric invariant of $M$.
 Fix $X$ a contractible complete Riemannian manifold; in \cite{7S} the notion of Benjamini--Schramm (BS) convergence of a sequence of finite--volume orbifold quotients $M_n$ of $X$ to $X$ was introduced by the following definition: $(M_n)$ is BS-convergent to $X$ if and only if for all $R>0$ we have

 In informal terms this means that `the injectivity radius of $M_n$ goes to infinity at almost every point'.
-One should see this notion of convergence as an interpolation between the so-called pointed Gromov--Hausdorff convergence, which asks that the maximal radius of the $M_n$ go to infinity, and the stronger statement that the global injectivity radius goes to infinity.
+One should see this notion of convergence as a middle ground between the so-called pointed Gromov--Hausdorff convergence to $X$, which asks that the maximal radius of the $M_n$ go to infinity, and the stronger statement that the global injectivity radius goes to infinity.

-Among other things, an attractive feature of Benjamini--Schramm convergence is that it fits into a more general notion of convergence for finite--volume orbifolds which was first considered in the context of regular graphs by I. Benjamini and O. Schramm in \cite{BS}, elaborated upon by M. Ab\'ert, Y. Glasner and B. Vir\'ag in \cite{AGV} and is the main tool used in \cite{7S} and for which every sequence of lattices in $G_\infty$ is relatively compact (see \ref{primer} below).
+Pointed Gromov--Hausdorff convergence is defined in a more general setting, and in fact any sequence of pointed Riemannian manifolds has accumulation points in this sense (the limit of course does not have to be a manifold itself), we refer to \cite[Chapter 10]{Petersen} for more information.
+Benjamini--Schramm convergence is also defined for more general sequences than only those satisfying \eqref{BS}, and the limits arising in this context are invariant random subgroups of the group of isometries of $X$ (see \ref{primer} below for a short introduction to this).
+An analogous notion was first considered in the context of regular graphs by I. Benjamini and O. Schramm in \cite{BS}, elaborated upon by M. Ab\'ert, Y. Glasner and B. Vir\'ag in \cite{AGV} and is the main tool used in \cite{7S}.
+In this Benjamini--Schramm topology, every sequence of lattices in $G_\infty$ is relatively compact (see \ref{primer} below).
 Thus, to prove \eqref{BS} for a given sequence one can argue by compactness as follows: any subsequence of $\mu_{\Gamma_n}$ has a limit, and if one can show in some way that any such limit must be equal to $X$ then \eqref{BS} must hold for the whole sequence.
-This was used in \cite{7S} to prove that if $G_\infty$ is simple and of real rank larger than 2 then any sequence of $X$--orbifolds must satisfy \eqref{BS}.
+This line of argument was used in \cite{7S} to prove that if $G_\infty$ is simple and of real rank larger than 2 then any sequence of $X$--orbifolds must satisfy \eqref{BS}.